By the way, I have needed to correct something since the first hour, and I just remembered a minor thing.

 They've laid people off or they've converted people.

-And look at what's that it's not just feel for the employers, look at the people who have been converted from full-time to part-time in order for these businesses to comply with something that they now don't have to comply with until Obama decides that they do.
+Look at the people who have been converted from full-time to part-time in order for these businesses to comply with something that they now don't have to comply with until Obama decides that they do.

-So we've got abject total havoc and chaos in the wake of Obamacare, in the wake of the entire administration.
+So we've got abject, total havoc and chaos in the wake of Obamacare, in the wake of the entire administration.

-So we've got havoc, we got chaos, now we've got waivers.
+So we've got havoc, we've got chaos.

-So a bunch of central planners made up of people who have never worked a day in the private sector, who have never hired or fired, have never met a payroll, have never started a business, there isn't anybody at the czar level, at the cabinet level, this regime doesn't have anybody.
+So a bunch of central planners made up of people who have never worked today in the private sector, who have never hired or fired, have never met a payroll, have never started a business.

-They got a bunch of advisors, but they don't have anybody actually in the regime that has any experience, a bunch of theoreticians who've sat around the faculty lounge at Harvard and MIT, Yale, you name it, theorizing as the smartest people in the world what really ought to happen, and what would happen if they ever got control, if they were ever in power, and now we're seeing it.
+A bunch of theoreticians who've sat around the faculty lounge at Harvard and MIT, Yale, you name it, theorizing as the smartest people in the world what really ought to happen and what would happen if they ever got control, if they were ever in power.

-A bunch of theoreticians think they're smarter Than everybody.
+A bunch of theoreticians think they're smarter than everybody.

-Who is Barack Obama?
+I mean, really, who is Barack Obama?

-What is it about Obama that makes him more qualified than people in the health care business to run it, to shape it, direct it?
+What is it about Obama that makes him more qualified than people in the healthcare business to run it, to shape it, direct it?

 The same thing with anything to do with energy.